 3) What research designs were employed in the child protection research published between January 2010 and December 2014?

 The mapping review was concerned with child protection research published in both academic literature and grey literature.
-In this paper, we focus on research published in peer-reviewed journals.
+In this paper, we focus on research published in peer-reviewed journals [PUBLISHER – THE PRECEDING UNDERLINED WORDS ARE FOR THE MARGIN].

 There have been previous attempts to capture the scope of research evidence relevant to child protection specifically or social work research more generally in the UK within certain parameters.
 For example, Shaw and Norton (2007) developed a framework for appraising both the nature and the quality of social work research that had been undertaken in universities within the United Kingdom.
 From an analysis of 40 articles published within the British Journal of Social Work they developed a typology of social work research across two dimensions, one focusing on what (or who) was the focus (e.g. children, adult offenders) and the second on the research problem addressed (e.g. how to describe the system; how to understand issues of ethnicity).
 They concluded that the classification of research by substantive themes was challenging and they called on colleagues from the social work community to build on their typology (Shaw and Norton, 2007).

-In 2007, Tarara and Daniel published an Audit of Scottish Child Care and Protection Research, which reviewed research carried out during the period 1997-2007.
+In 2007, Tarara and Daniel published an Audit of Scottish Child Care and Protection Research, which reviewed research carried out during the period 1997-2007 (Tarara and Daniel, 2007).
 They defined ‘research’ as qualitative or quantitative primary research, audit activities, mapping exercises and large- and small-scale evaluations.
 This broad approach resulted in the identification of 342 publications over the 10 year period.
 Tarara and Daniel’s aim was to create an accessible database of relevant research and to identify the gaps in evidence that should be addressed.
 In contrast to Shaw and Norton (2007), their review of the literature made systematic use of research databases, included a survey of researchers in Scotland, and encompassed research across disciplines (not being limited to social work).
 They did not aim to assess the quality of the research.
-They concluded that researchers tend to underutilise statistical data and often fail to link research to relevant legislation, and stated that:
+They concluded that researchers tend to underutilise statistical data and often fail to link research to relevant legislation [PUBLISHER – THE PRECEDING UNDERLINED WORDS ARE FOR THE MARGIN], and stated that:

-There is a need for a mechanism to better coordinate child protection-related research within and across disciplines and professions, as well as for the collation and dissemination of information about relevant research (Tarara and Daniel 2007 p.8)
+‘There is a need for a mechanism to better coordinate child protection-related research within and across disciplines and professions, as well as for the collation and dissemination of information about relevant research’ (Tarara and Daniel, 2007, p.8)